biomarkersParkinson/.github/profile/README.md

 ### Desired output

-Our desired output is a table containing different scores indicating the progression of Parkinson.
+Our desired output is a table containing different scores indicating the progression of Parkinson's.
 Notice that we aggregate them at a much longer scale than the devices' resolutions.
-The intuitive reason for doing this is that in order to witness significant progresses in Parkinson's disease we need to wait weeks instead of miliseconds.
+The intuitive reason for doing this is that to witness significant progress in Parkinson's disease we need to wait weeks instead of milliseconds.

 | Week | Gait score | Tremor score | ... |
 |------|------------|--------------|-----|